What Is Translation? Types, Modern Workflow & Quality

 Human translation, on the other hand, is particularly superior for demanding, creative or culturally complex texts.
 Professional translators have a deep understanding of the subtleties and cultural context of a language, which is crucial for high-quality, authentic and emotionally appealing translations.
 This enables them to accurately convey not only the meaning, but also the intention and style of the original.
 For marketing materials, literary texts and legal documents, these differences are simply indispensable.

 In many cases, however, a combination of the two is also useful: machine translations can be created as a first version and then checked and adapted by human translators.
-This approach, known as “post-editing”, utilizes the speed of the machine while ensuring quality through human sensitivity.
-Do you need a high-quality and fast translation of your documents in order to grow internationally?
-We would be happy to support you.
+This approach, known as "post-editing", utilizes the speed of the machine while ensuring quality through human sensitivity.
+For more depth, see How AI Translation Changes the Industry and Machine Translation, Translation Memory, Generative AI, and More.